-Daniel: It’s crucial that the adults understand their role within block play, because without that understanding adult, high-quality block play is less likely to happen.
+Daniel: It’s crucial that the adults understand their role within block play, because, without that understanding adult, high-quality block play is less likely to happen.
 They set the environment up initially.
-If the environment isn’t set up correctly, then children won’t access the blocks in the appropriate way, and they won’t get the best from them.
-The adults set up the environment, they set the daily routine.
-In some daily routines that I’ve observed there are just to many transitions, or the children have so many things that they’ve got to get done throughout the day, that actually there just isn’t the time within the daily routine for them to have enough time to really get into building and developing their ideas, before having to move on to something else.
+If the environment isn’t set up correctly, then children won’t access the blocks in the appropriate way and they won’t get the best from them.
+The adults also set the daily routine.
+In some daily routines that I’ve observed there are just too many transitions, or the children have so many things to get done throughout the day that actually there just isn’t the time for them to really get into building, and developing their ideas, before having to move on to something else.

 Practitioners are setting that routine and allocating the time for block play.
 They have the responsibility to ensure that the blocks and block area are fully accessible to the children.
-Sometimes I’ve seen areas where you’ve got the unit block storage shelf on one side and the same on the other side leaving only a narrow corridor between them, and that’s the block area.
+Sometimes I’ve seen areas where you’ve got the unit block storage shelf on one side and the same on the other side, leaving only a narrow corridor between them, and that’s the block area.
 But actually, it’s not big enough for anything.
-First of all, the children can’t access the shelves to get the blocks off, without standing on the thing that they are building.
-So that may be developing a conflict because you’ll have children knocking structures over inadvertently whilst other children are trying to build.
-One way to solve this problem is to create a no-go zone just in front of the shelves to allow children to step into that space, get the resources and the blocks they need, and step out without building right in front of the shelves.
-But you need space to do that.
+First of all, the children can’t access the shelves to get the blocks off without standing on the thing they are building.
+This may be developing a conflict because you’ll have children knocking structures over inadvertently whilst other children are trying to build.
+One way to solve this problem is to create a no-go zone just in front of the shelves to allow children to step into that space, get the resources and the blocks they need, and step out without building right in front of the shelves, but you need space to do that.

 Community Playthings: What do you enjoy doing when you’re not working?

-Daniel: Before I became a teacher I was an outdoor pursuits instructor and I come from a farming background.
+Daniel: Before I became a teacher, I was an outdoor pursuits instructor.
 My dad, before he passed away, was a farmer and I’ve always loved being outside.
 I grew up playing in the woods and building dens, so being outside has always been a big part of who I am.
 Once I went into teaching, I took every opportunity to bring my outdoor experience into the classroom and to the children I worked with.
 I soon realised there was a lot of crossover with my teaching in the outdoor services.
 Children learn through play, and when you are teaching someone to canoe or sail, you can show them the technique but then they can only learn it by going and doing it.

-In this country, I love going to Scotland and doing extended trips in my canoe.
-My wife is a canoeist as well, and we’ve always taken our children with us, we’ve always done things as a family, and that’s been brilliant.
-Now that they’re in their mid to late teens they are becoming really independent, confident paddlers.
-Last summer I helped a friend of mine run a family canoe week in North Wales.
-I was so proud of my son when he taught another, younger boy to canoe solo.
-For me that was really rewarding, knowing the journey that he’s been on and the fact that he’s now able at his age to pass that information on to another child and get them canoeing.
+In the UK, I love going to Scotland and doing extended trips in my canoe.
+My wife is a canoeist as well and we’ve always taken our children with us and done things as a family, and that’s been brilliant.
+Now they are in their mid to late teens they’re becoming really independent, confident paddlers.
+Last summer, I helped a friend of mine run a family canoe week in North Wales.
+I was so proud of my son when he taught a younger boy to canoe solo.
+For me that was really rewarding, knowing the journey that he’s been on and the fact that he’s now able to pass that information on to another child and get them canoeing.

-I also love walking the dog and riding my motorbike.
-I have a motorbike and I use it for work a lot because it’s just so much more user-friendly than a car for me as I ride around visiting the different settings.
-I take the odd block with me now and again if I’m talking at a conference, but I don’t take the big box trailer with all my resources!
+I also love walking the dog and riding my motorbike, which I use for work a lot because it’s much more user-friendly than a car for me as I ride around visiting the different settings.
+I take the odd block with me now and again, if I’m talking at a conference, but I don’t take the big box trailer with all my resources!
 When you’re canoeing down a river you’ve got to be aware of the hazards, you’ve got to be aware of what the water’s doing and where you are going, so I think that’s a really good transferable skill.
-I see quite a few parallels between my canoeing and motor biking.
+I see quite a few parallels between my canoeing and motorbiking.